Table of Contents

 The quality and comfort of hotel guest rooms are a hotel’s highest priority.
 Maintenance managers should focus on the hotel areas where spot-on preventive maintenance builds customer satisfaction and positive guest experiences.

 Hotels operate in regulated environments.
-Front desks and managers need to assess quality issues to proactively prevent problems and react to them quickly when they appear.
+Front desks and managers need to assess quality issues to proactively prevent problems and react to them quickly when they arise.

 Hotel maintenance operations include: